 Disclaimer: The BMP examples and references included on these fact sheets are not intended to be comprehensive.
 Additionally, the list of BMPs is not all-inclusive, and it does not preclude MS4s from using other technically sound practices.

-As areas are developed, the amount of paved surfaces increase leading to an increase in stormwater volume and pollutants, which can harm lakes, rivers, streams, and coastal areas.
+As areas are developed, the amount of paved surfaces increase leading to an increase in stormwater volume and pollutants, which if uncontrolled can harm lakes, rivers, streams, and coastal areas.
 Stormwater managers are using techniques like planning their sites to reduce imperviousness and incorporating stormwater controls like green infrastructure to reduce stormwater pollutants.

 BMP Fact Sheets

 The fact sheets describe practices that stormwater managers may consider as they develop their programs.
-These fact sheets generally provide applicability, implementation, and effectiveness information to help municipal stormwater and construction site operators comply with the stormwater Phase II requirements.
+These fact sheets generally provide applicability, implementation, and effectiveness information to help municipal stormwater operators develop their programs.

 Municipal Program Elements